 Daylight Savings Tips

-- Have a set bed time.
-A set bed time helps set your child’s internal clock.
+- A set bed time helps set your child’s internal clock.
 If you are inconsistent with each times they go to bed, you can miss their sleep window and therefore making it harder to put baby to sleep.
 And not helping to set their internal clock to make going to bed easier.
 You can start bumping up their naps and bedtime 15 min earlier every 3-4 days accordingly.
 This will help their internal clock adjust gradually and get them to the adjusted DST bedtime.

 - If you baby is still waking up an hour earlier and you get baby as soon as they wake up rather than helping them settle for another hour, your baby will get used to it.
 You are sending the message- it’s okay to get up at that time since you will pick them up.
 Help them sleep that extra hour and send the right message.

 Wife and mother of twins.
 Founder of Pride & Joy Baby Planners and The Expecting Mamas Network.